 FMPA prepares its load and energy forecast by month and summarizes the forecast annually.
-The load and energy forecast includes projections of customers, demand, and energy sales by rate classification for each of the ARP Participants.
+The load and energy forecast includes projections of customers, demand, and energy sales by rate classification for each of the ARP Participants who receive capacity and energy from the ARP.
 Forecasts are prepared on an individual Participant basis and are then aggregated into projections of the total ARP demand and energy requirements.
 Projections of the total ARP demand and energy requirements include real power losses on the transmission systems used by FMPA to deliver requirements to the ARP Participants.
 Figure 3-1 below identifies FMPA's load forecast process.